 Business Exemptions

 Tax exemptions and deductions often get tangled up in the business sphere, so let’s look at some examples of tax-exempt perks your employer might provide.
 Meals and lodging offered by your employer aren’t income per se, but you don’t have to add their value to your taxable income.
-(To avoid any ambiguity, however, the meals or lodging must occur on your employer’s property and at their convenience.)
+(To avoid any ambiguity, however, the meals or lodging must occur on your employer’s property and at their convenience).

 There are equally tricky rules surrounding disability insurance payouts and worker’s compensation benefits.
 If your employer provided (and paid premiums for) a disability policy, those benefits will be taxable, whereas the policy would be non-taxable if you owned it yourself.

 Worker’s compensation benefits received lawfully for a work-related ailment are tax-exempt, but that can change if those benefits diminish your Social Security.
-Be aware that returning to work on light duty can also modify your tax-free status.
+Be aware that returning to work on light duty can also modify your status.

 Tax Deductions